Learning and Teaching

 Innovative, Supported and Connected

-The Curriculum at Our Lady of Fatima follows the guidelines set by VCAA in the Victorian F-10 Curriculum which incorporates the Australian Curriculum.
+The Curriculum at Our Lady of Fatima follows the guidelines set by VCAA in the Victorian F-10 Curriculum which incorporates the Victorian Curriculum.
 The curriculum sets out what all young Australians are to be taught, and the expected quality of learning as they progress through their schooling.
 The Victorian Curriculum F-10 is the curriculum for Victorian schools.